RobBrazier/Laravel_Piwik/README.md

     ...
 );
 ```

+For Laravel 5.5 and above, no app.php changes are required as the autoloader will pick up the required configuration

 Then move the config file out of the package, so that it doesn't get replaced
 when you update, by running: